Azure/cyclecloud-pbspro/README.md

 ## Using Altair PBS Professional in CycleCloud

-CycleCloud project for OpenPBS uses opensource version of OpenPB.
+CycleCloud project for OpenPBS uses opensource version of OpenPBS.
 You may use your own [Altair PBS Professional](https://www.altair.com/pbs-professional/) licenses and installers according to your Altair PBS Professional license agreement.
 This section documents how to use Altair PBS Professional with the CycleCloud OpenPBS project.